For Caterpillars there are two ways that may be used to determine the sex.

 For many species female caterpillars are larger than males of the same age.

-There are basically nine ways you may be able to tell a female moth or butterfly from a male.
+For adult butterflies and moths there are basically nine ways you may be able to tell a female from a male.

 showing feathery antennae.

 The male and female butterflies of many species in HESPERIIDAE differ in that the males have a long mark near the middle of each forewing.

 The abdomen of the female has to carry eggs, so in many species the abdomen of the female is fatter, and the wings bigger than those of the male.

 In many families the female of some species is flightless and has no wings at all.

 Some species are dimorphic, so the female has a different pattern and coloration on the wings from that of the male.

 6. TERRITORIAL BEHAVIOUR